wx2486/codeforces-hitomi/README.md

 Pull data from codeforces api and produce useful analysis.
 Even a website with most cf functions, if I have time.

+hitomi 0.01 released.
+Written in python.
+We can use it to move data from cf to file/mysql or from file to mysql.
+Try it now!

 Now some data is accessable from a mysql server:

 ip see https://github.com/wx2486/ip_address/blob/master/ip.txt